A Fever You Can't Sweat Out: Deluxe edition re-issues

-On November 14, 2006, the album was re-released in a "deluxe" edition (Limited Edition Collectible Deluxe Box), packaged in a cigar box-shaped box set.
+In 2006, A Fever You Can't Sweat Out was re-released as a Limited Edition Collectible Deluxe Box, packaged in a cigar box-shaped box set.
 The box set was limited to 25,000 copies.
 It included the original album on CD, a live concert titled Live in Denver on DVD, tarot cards for each song with lyrics printed on individual cards, 2006 tour program, poster of the band, live photo shots, a phenakistoscope, circus-styled mask, fake newspaper article and a blank notebook.
-The Live in Denver DVD was filmed in Denver on July 22, 2006.

-On October 20, 2025, it was announced that Panic! at the Disco would be releasing a 20th anniversary deluxe edition of the album on December 5, 2025, which includes a remastered edition of the album, 11 demos, and Live in Denver on vinyl for the first time.
+On October 20, 2025, Panic! at the Disco announced a 20th anniversary deluxe edition of the album, which was released on January 23, 2026.
+It includes a remastered version of the album, 11 previously unreleased demos, and Live in Denver on vinyl for the first time.
+On December 5, 2025, the demo version of "Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off" was released as a digital single, along with a lyric video on the band's YouTube channel.

+Live in Denver

+Live in Denver is a live album and concert movie that was recorded on July 22, 2006, during the band's first headlining tour at the Fillmore Auditorium in Denver, Colorado.
+It primarily features songs from A Fever You Can't Sweat Out, along with two cover songs; "Karma Police" by Radiohead, and "Tonight, Tonight" by the Smashing Pumpkins.
+It is the group's first release with Jon Walker; Walker replaced Wilson in early 2006 as the group's bassist.

+Live In Denver was initially released as a part of a limited edition box set of A Fever You Can't Sweat Out in 2006.
+On October 20, 2025, the live album was released on YouTube.
+It is also included on the A Fever You Can't Sweat Out 20th Anniversary Deluxe edition.